danielamoreno699/Capstone-Project/README.md

  ACKNOWLEDGEMENTS

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+- I want to thank to Cindy Shin who provided the figma design of the template

-I would like to thank to Alejandro who tough me  how to write good code on css and also, Marco who was always supportive
+-Also, I would like to thank to Alejandro who tough me  how to write good code on css and also, Marco who was always supportive.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

  LICENSE

 ## 📝 License <a name="license"></a>

-This project is [MIT](./LICENSE) licensed.
+This project is [MIT](./LICENSE.md) licensed.

 _NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
 You can also use [any other license](https://choosealicense.com/licenses/) if you wish._